-A corridor extending 10 metres either side of the existing tracks railway land boundary fence of the Taunton-Bristol railway line as shown on the Proposals Map is safeguarded for the provision of additional tracks.
+A corridor extending 10 metres either side of the railway land boundary fence of the Taunton-Bristol railway line as shown on the Policies Map is safeguarded for the provision of additional tracks.
 Development within this corridor will be permitted if it would not prejudice future capacity enhancements.

-Land shown on the Proposals Map is safeguarded for the following alignments.
+Land shown on the Policies Map is safeguarded for the following alignments.
 Development will only be permitted if it would not prejudice the use of these alignments for rail traffic: